idealabasu/idealab_jekyll_source/content/events/foldable-robotics-2023.md

 * Sensor(s)
 * Craft essentials: scissors, stapler, tape, rubber bands

-For more info, contact <danaukes@asu.edu> or visit our [registration page](https://specialevents.asu.edu/foldable-robotics-camp-2023)
+For more info, contact <danaukes@asu.edu> or visit our [registration page](https://specialevents.asu.edu/foldable-robotics-camp-2023).
+If you are unable to afford registration, please [email me](danaukes@asu.edu).

 <!--
 <a href="#"> <button type="button" class="btn btn-primary">Registration Not Yet Available</button></a>